Information for learners

 - Face-to-face service support will be limited.

 - Full inter-loan services will resume on Monday 13 September.

 - Please return your library books.
-All fines and fees have been suspended until Alert Level 1.

 This email account will be monitored Monday–Friday, 8:30–5pm.